jsdealy/latin/miscellae/guideToLatinConversation.md

 exqnisitura, exquirere,
 to seek a gain , to enquire.

-Exsero, exserui, ex-
-sertum, exserere, to put
+Exsero, exserui, exsertum, exserere, to put forth.
-forth.

 Exsilio, exsilii and
-exsilui, exsultum, ex-
-si lire, to leap forth, to go
+exsilui, exsultum, exsi lire, to leap forth, to go out.
-out.

 Fallo, fefelli, falsum,